jupyter-book/mystmd/docs/accessibility-and-performance.md

 ## Performance

-The `mystjs` site existing, modern web-frameworks including [Remix](https://remix.run/) and [React](https://reactjs.org/).
+The MyST Site existing, modern web-frameworks including [Remix](https://remix.run/) and [React](https://reactjs.org/).
 These tools come out-of-the-box with prefetching for faster navigation, smaller network payloads through modern web-bundlers, image optimization, and partial-page refresh through single-page application.
 We follow the [PRPL Pattern](https://web.dev/apply-instant-loading-with-prpl/)[^prpl] where possible.

 [^prpl]: PRPL is a pattern designed to improve performance of webpages: